 - lodging a form or an eForm

-Forms can be printed from the student forms page or collected from any Student Central.
-You can submit your forms at any Student Central and get help submitting eForms.
+Forms can be printed from the student forms page or collected from any Student Services Hub.
+You can submit your forms at any Student Services Hub and get help submitting eForms.

 For financial assistance questions (not relating to tuition or other University fees) students might have, Student Welfare are best equipped to help out.
 This is where students can obtain textbook and food vouchers, help with budgeting their money, Centrelink support, tax help, and financial aid.

 Student Administration, Student Operations and Student Services exist to provide proactive, seamless administrative services to students and the academic community.
 They can provide assistance in the following areas: